-Bridgetown was not an ideal location for the country’s capital city as it was a very unhealthy place back then, it sat on a mosquito-infested swamp and over 20,000 people died from cholera in 1654.
+Bridgetown was not an ideal location for the country’s capital city as it was a very unhealthy place back then, it sat on a mosquito-infested swamp, and over 20,000 people died from cholera in 1654.

 The port has continued to grow over the years and is one of the largest in the Caribbean to berth some of the supercruise liners now in operation.

 The wealth from the sugar and trade slave made Bridgetown, as it was later renamed a very grand city with excellent architecture displayed on colonial homes and warehouses.

-The Careenage is a major focal point in Bridgetown and is home to charter fishing boats, catamarans and yachts to rent.
+The Careenage is a major focal point in Bridgetown and is home to charter fishing boats, catamarans, and yachts to rent.
 The Limelight Café and the Waterfront Café, both of which have live bands and entertainment, overlook this tranquil scene.

-At this end of Broad Street you will also find National Heroes Square, which has it’s very own Nelson’s Column erected in 1813, which was before its famous counterpart in London.
+At this end of Broad Street, you will also find National Heroes Square, which has it’s very own Nelson’s Column erected in 1813, which was before its famous counterpart in London.

 In 2007 the square underwent a major overhaul so that it now offers a great place to relax and watch the world go by on a lazy sunny afternoon.

-There is a cenotaph to remember the dead from both world wars, the Dolphin Fountain to commemorate piped water in to Bridgetown and a statue of Errol Barrow – a national hero of Barbados and previous Prime Minister.
+There is a cenotaph to remember the dead from both world wars, the Dolphin Fountain to commemorate piped water into Bridgetown and a statue of Errol Barrow – a national hero of Barbados and previous Prime Minister.

-Within a short walk you can also find another two historic buildings of religious significance in Barbados and they are St. Michael’s Cathedral and the Jewish Synagogue.
+Within a short walk, you can also find another two historic buildings of religious significance in Barbados, and they are St. Michael’s Cathedral and the Jewish Synagogue.

-If you walk to the very top of Broad Street and onto Fontabelle you will find Kensington Oval, a very famous cricket ground in operation since 1882 and which was host to the final game of the 2007 ICC Cricket World Cup.
+If you walk to the very top of Broad Street and onto Fontabelle, you will find Kensington Oval, a very famous cricket ground in operation since 1882 and which was host to the final game of the 2007 ICC Cricket World Cup.

 Finally, you wouldn’t be in Barbados, let alone the capital city if there were no mention of the countries national drink, and that is rum.

-While wandering around the city centre try and make time to head out on the Spring Garden Highway for a tour of the Mount Gay rum factory, here you will learn the history of rum and how it is made.
+While wandering around the city center, try and make time to head out on the Spring Garden Highway for a tour of the Mount Gay rum factory, here you will learn the history of rum and how it is made.

 Author: Brett Callaghan